diademiemi/homelab/README.md

 ## Backups

-All data is stored in Longhorn volumes, which are send daily to a Minio instance running on my NAS.
+All data is stored in Longhorn volumes, which are sent daily to a Minio instance running on my NAS.
 Before a redeployment of the Rancher clusters, the Longhorn volumes are backed up to the NAS to be restored between the `04-rancher-config.yml` and `05-applications.yml` playbooks.
 This is done by running the `playbooks/hetzner/backup/create.yml` playbook.

 This writes a temporary file to the host running Ansible to store the backup names to be restored later.
 This is not strictly necessary, as this can be retrieved manually using the Rancher UI, but this is a simple way to automate the process.
 In the future, I would like to automate the lookups of the most recent backups as well, so that this can be ran even after an unexpected required redeployment, but this is not a priority at the moment.